Black Sect Esoteric Buddhism

 Yun Lin Temple also sponsors Buddhist teachings and initiations given by high lamas and Buddhist masters, as well as lectures from scholars and professional experts.
 In addition, the Temple also serves as the site for weddings and birthday celebrations.

-Black Sect Tantric Buddhism and its disciples and followers have highest regards and utmost respect for other religious faiths.
+Black Sect Esoteric Buddhism and its disciples and followers have highest regards and utmost respect for other religious faiths.
 The Temple welcomes everyone to participate in the activities of Yun Lin Temple, Lin Yun Monastery, Taipei Temple, and the worldwide Yun Shi Jing She shrines.